-Monitoring and evaluating the Single Equality and Community Cohesion Policy How will we Assess the success and impact of our Policy?
+Monitoring and evaluating the Single Equality and Community Cohesion Policy Action Plan

-We need to understand whether our policies and services are meeting everyone's needs and that anyone who needs to can get access to them.
-To do this we will test how we are doing at the moment and assess what can be done better in the future.
-This will be done annually.
-This information will enable us to take into account the needs of different groups of people who share one or more of the protected characteristics defined by legislation.

-We will consult with the local authority where necessary along with our staff and Governors and continue to provide relevant training based on our findings.

-- We will regularly monitor and evaluate the implementation of our Single Equality and Community Cohesion Policy Action Plan. - We will report annually on our progress and performance. - Our annual report will be shared with Governors and our School Improvement Partner. - A summary will be provided for parents and published in our prospectus.
-Both will explain how the full report can be obtained. - We will inform staff and pupils of our progress. - The head and deputy head will take the lead in writing the annual report and making this available to any interested stakeholder. - The findings of our annual report will be used to update the Single Equality and Community Cohesion Policy Action Plan and inform subsequent Equality and Community Cohesion Policies - We want this Single Equality and Community Cohesion Policy to be a 'whole organisational' document that drives forward equality and achieves improved outcomes.
-We will therefore ensure that the Action Plan is an integral part of our School Improvement Plan, and as such, our progress will have regular oversight by the senior leadership team and the governing body. - Information and data, both quantitative and qualitative, will be used to monitor and evaluate the implementation of the action plans including information on the school population, workforce recruitment, retention and progression, special initiatives, progress at key stage levels and targets and future plans will be reported on to ensure effective monitoring. - We will formally review, evaluate and revise this Single Equality and Community Cohesion Policy and Action Plan every three years, to set new priorities and identify new actions.
-This process will again involve staff, pupils, parents and governors who reflect the full diversity of the school community. - The school has a procedure in place for recording, reporting and responding to racist incidents.
+We will regularly monitor and evaluate the implementation of our Single Equality and Community Cohesion Policy Action Plan.
+We will report annually on our progress and performance.
+Our annual report will be shared with Governors and our School Improvement Partner.
+A summary will be provided for parents and published in our prospectus.
+Both will explain how the full report can be obtained.
+We will inform staff and pupils of our progress.

+The head and deputy head will take the lead in writing the annual report and making this available to any interested stakeholder.

+The findings of our annual report will be used to update the Single Equality and Community Cohesion Policy Action Plan and inform subsequent Equality and Community Cohesion Policies

+We want this Single Equality and Community Cohesion Policy to be a 'whole organisational' document that drives forward equality and achieves improved outcomes.
+We will therefore ensure that the Action Plan is an integral part of our School Improvement Plan, and as such, our progress will have regular oversight by the senior leadership team and the governing body.

+Information and data, both quantitative and qualitative, will be used to monitor and evaluate the implementation of the action plans including information on the school population, workforce recruitment, retention and progression, special initiatives, progress at key stage levels and targets and future plans will be reported on to ensure effective monitoring.

+We will formally review, evaluate and revise this Single Equality and Community Cohesion Policy and Action Plan every three years, to set new priorities and identify new actions.
+This process will again involve staff, pupils, parents and governors who reflect the full diversity of the school community.

+The school has a procedure in place for recording, reporting and responding to racist incidents.
 The school will continue to comply with the Local Authority procedure for monitoring racist incidents so that the information can be analysed.
-This procedure is outlined fully in the policy on Dealing with Racist Incidents. - We will identify our achievements and progress annually and highlight our good practice - We will highlight annually where our practise can be improved - We will review our key policies, functions and procedures annually. - We will look at the effects of current policies, practices and procedures on disabled pupils, staff and parents or carers, boys and girls, men and women, and people from ethnic minorities.
-We aim to tackle any issues identified through the involvement of these groups, and to highlight any areas of good practice.

-The following policies will be scrutinised in relation to our findings:
+This procedure is outlined fully in the policy on Dealing with Racist Incidents.

+Links with other school policies

+School policies that link with, and have informed this Single Equality and Community Cohesion Policy include:

-- Admissions and Transfer
+- Admissions policy - Anti Bullying policy

-- Attendance
+- Attendance policy

-- Exclusions

-- Curriculum

-- Uniform

-- National Healthy School Status

-- Behaviour and Discipline
+- Behaviour and Discipline policy

-- Sports

-- Anti-bullying policy

-- School trips and visits

-- Domestic violence and pastoral support

-- EAL

-- Prevent

-- Dealing with racist incidents
+- Dealing with Racist Incidents

+- Inclusion policy

 - SEN policy